To protect you and others during the coronavirus pandemic, we have taken steps to reduce attendance at the Havens.

 Our phone lines remain open.
 Please call 0203 299 1599 to speak to a member of our staff.
 They will arrange your ongoing care, whether this is in person, by phone, or by video.

-Haven Whitechapel and Haven Paddington are closed until further notice.
+Haven Whitechapel remains closed until further notice.

 Please visit the NHS website for the latest information about coronavirus.